 The benefits of Seiri is when your items are sorted and in order, you save time not having to look for them

 “Mottainai” meaning “Don’t waste”, or “Every little thing has a soul”

 Creating a specific location for everything so it has its optimal positions.
 It is great to quickly find everything you need within easy reach without wasting time trying to locate it.
-Building a good workflow process to improve productivity.
+Building a good workflow automation process to improve productivity.